danionella/warpfield/README.md

 - **Bug reports**: If you encounter any issues or unexpected behavior, please [open a bug report](https://github.com/danionella/warpfield/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D).
 - **Feature requests**: Have an idea for a new feature or improvement?
 Let us know by [submitting a feature request](https://github.com/danionella/warpfield/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=%5BFEATURE%5D).
-- **General discussion**: Join the conversation in our [Discussions](https://github.com/danionella/warpfield/discussions).
+- **General discussion**: Start a conversation in our [Discussions](https://github.com/danionella/warpfield/discussions).
 Whether you have questions, ideas, or just want to share how `warpfield` has helped your work, we'd like to hear from you!
 - **Questions**: If you have questions about using `warpfield`, post them in [Q&A](https://github.com/danionella/warpfield/discussions/categories/q-a).

 #### Contributing code or documentation